|Looking out across part of the southern end of the monument, facing north-northeast.|

 A geologist named Josiah Spurr appears to have made the first scientific report of fossils from this area, consisting of "mastodon" bones (more likely mammoth; if we had the teeth, we'd know in an instant, but for the record mastodons don't seem to have liked the area) from between Corn Creek Springs and Tule Springs (Spurr 1903).
+(His assistant R. B. Rowe seems to have made the actual find, in the 1900–1901 time frame [added 2020-8-19].)
 A second isolated occurrence comes our way via Chester Stock and Richard J. Russell of the University of California Museum of Paleontology, who collected a few more odds and ends in 1919.
 A promising but brief false start occurred in the 1930s.
 Fenley Hunter and A. C. Silberling found an obsidian flake and charcoal among vertebrate fossils in 1933 (Simpson 1933), which drew Mark Harrington of the Southwest Museum.
 This was just a few years after the first good examples of evidence of prehistoric humans interacting with extinct Pleistocene animals, such as the site on which the Folsom and Clovis cultures were described.
 Harrington was understandably interested in finding more evidence, but the Upper Las Vegas Wash was playing coy.
 About the best he could come up with were some bones he interpreted as butchered (Harrington 1934).

 With the postwar discovery of the radiocarbon dating technique, some of Harrington's charcoal went in for dating, and proved beyond the capabilities of the technique at that time (greater than 23,800 radiocarbon years old).
 Thus fortified, he returned to the wash for further exploration, bringing us up to the end of the 1950s.
 At this time, Willard Libby, one of the founders of the radiocarbon technique, was moving to a new laboratory at UCLA and was searching for an ambitious archeological project to test his new facilities.
 After deliberation, Tule Springs was chosen for its potential to show associations between prehistoric humans and Pleistocene mammals.
 The University of California system, Nevada State Museum, Southwest Museum, and others joined forces for a massive multidisciplinary investigation called the Tule Springs Expedition, which took place in the winter of 1962–1963.
 They didn't go in for half-measures, either: an area just shy of a square mile (about 2.4 square km) was chosen, with a subset 700 ft by 2,200 ft (210 m by 670 m) selected for more detailed investigation, and ten 15-ft (4.6 m)-deep trenches prepared.
 A radiocarbon technician visited three days a week and brought samples back to UCLA, returning with the dates the next week, for a total of more than 80 dates.
 The geology, vertebrate and invertebrate paleontology, and fossil pollen were carefully documented, giving an outstanding picture of the late Quaternary history of the area.
 Unfortunately for archeology, very few artifacts were found, and they were all stratigraphically above the fossils of extinct mammals.
 The results are documented in a thick monograph edited by Wormington and Ellis (1967).